dylanpizzo/nesswiki/index.md

 Surprisingly, Ness is able to do fully invincible Hax Dashes, however, that is near impossible without notches or playing on a boxx controller.

+Everything on this wiki assumes the 1.02 NTSC version of Melee unless otherwise stated.
+There are a few [[ness-in-other-versions|differences in Ness between the versions]].

+Ness has some cool stuff he can do in [[doubles]].

 Another awesome resource: [Onett | The SSBM Ness Resource | W.I.P.](https://docs.google.com/spreadsheets/d/19E-FUIvBxitYfNYTz-zeY6fSii3to9FijPMgjuYxTC0/edit?gid=0#gid=0)

 ---